deltatre-webplu/forge-published-entities-stage-checker/README.md

 ## Configuration

 There are two mandatories configurations:
- - ConfigFilePath: absolute path to the JSON configuration file (see above for more info).
-This file must exist and be accessible to the application.
+ - *ConfigFilePath*: absolute path to the JSON configuration file (see above for more info). **This file must exist and be accessible to the application**.
- - ReportDirectoryPath: absolute path to the directory under which the application will write its output (several JSON report files).
+ - *ReportDirectoryPath*: absolute path to the directory under which the application will write its output (several JSON report files).
 The application will automatically create the directory if it doesn't exist.

-You can optionally provide the following configurations:
+You can **optionally** provide the following configurations:
 - LogFilePath: absolute path to the log file of the application.
 If you don't provide this configuration, the application automatically writes a log file called **logs.txt** at the same level of the executable file

 ## JSON configuration file

-You must provide a JSON configuration file in order to run the application.
+**You must provide a JSON configuration file in order to run the application**.
 Inside this file you must write a JSON array containing objects representing the tenants for which you want to run the stage check: there will be one object for each tenant.
 For each tenant you must provide a name and the connection string of the Forge backoffice database: you can find it inside Forge backoffice under *Administration* -> *Configuration* -> *Back End Store*